Comic book archive

 A comic book archive or comic book reader file (also called sequential image file) is a type of archive file for the purpose of sequential viewing of images, commonly for comic books.
-The idea was made popular by the CDisplay sequential image viewer; since then, many viewers for different platforms have been created as Comics++.
+The idea was made popular by David Ayton, creator of the CDisplay sequential image viewer; since then, many viewers for different platforms have been created.

 Design

 Comic book archives are not distinct file formats.
 They are a filename extension naming convention (renamed archive file formats listed below).

 The filename extension indicates the archive type used: